nitdraig/skipy/CONTRIBUTING.md

 Avoid massive changes without prior discussion.
 Big changes must be agreed upon by the community.
 Make sure your contribution solves a problem or significantly improves existing functionality.
 Code quality is essential.
 Follow the conventions and style guidelines established in the project.
-Contributions must be compatible with the project's MIT license.
+Contributions must be compatible with the project's GNU GENERAL PUBLIC LICENSE.
 Thanks again for your contribution.

 We look forward to working with you to improve Spiky and make it even more useful to the developer community!